oeh-tnf/JKU-Games-Page/02_penandpaper.md

    <figcaption></figcaption>
 </figure>

-We are still planning your adventures, check back here later.
-Until then, this is what the descriptions will look like:
+We are still planning your adventures, check back for more updates in the next couple of days.

+This is what we have come up with so far:

 ## Friday
 ### 17:00